Appearance Calendar & Lecture Programs

 became a nickname for all the Germans coming to America.
 Learn about the origin of this name, the history of the area, its people and records as well as why it was an emigrant hotbed for three centuries.
 Handout of article by the same name from Family Chronicle magazine included with talk. - What's a Palatine Anyway?

-- Your Immigrants’ Germany: Microstates and Microbreweries
+- Your First Wave Immigrants’ Germany: Microstates and Microbreweries

-- There are many stereotypes about the immigrants who came from German-speaking lands to Pennsylvania in the 1700s.
+- There are many stereotypes about the immigrants who came from German-speaking lands to America in the 1700s.
 This lecture uses the personal memoirs of the immigrants themselves to dispel the myths about why they came, what the voyage was like, and how they liked America.

 - Pennsylvania German Church Records